salesforce-misc/violet-conversations/README.md

 and Violet provides a conversation engine that runs as an Alexa Skill.
 This project is configured to create a skill at the `alexa/einstein` end point.

-## Setup
+## Prerequisites & Setup

+The Conversation Engine needs to run in the cloud so that Amazon's voice servers can access it.
+It can also be run locally via a non-voice (web-only) interface.

+* Install Node v6 or greater - if you need to maintain an older version of node, consider using `nvm`.

+* Download dependencies: `npm install`

-If you are using the Salesforce integration plugin (as used by the Diabetes Script) you will need to set up environment variables (for more information see the [Persistence](#persistence) plugin section below).
+* If you are using the Salesforce integration plugin (as used by the Diabetes Script) you will need to set up environment variables (for more information see the [Persistence](#persistence) plugin section below).

+* To run locally: `npm start`

 ## Getting Started with Voice Scripting